 - Research into major questions about our water resources, including: ecosystem structure and function; contaminants and toxicology; fisheries; hydrology; invasive species; genomics; climatology; land use; watershed, stream, and wetland ecology; water quality; water policy; and basic and applied limnology.

 - Public education for a variety of groups, including K-12, university students, and the community.

 - Outreach to ensure that decision makers are equipped with the best available knowledge on environmental and water resource-related issues, to reduce the uncertainty associated with their resource management decisions.

-Students interested in pursuing an aquatic sciences emphasis within the Master of Science in biology degree program at Grand Valley State University may do so at the Annis Water Resources Institute.
+Students interested in pursuing an aquatic sciences emphasis within the Master of Science in biology degree program at Grand Valley State University may do so at the AWRI.
 These students can select a faculty member at AWRI as their major advisor or as committee members for their thesis research in the aquatic sciences.
-Broad areas of research at AWRI include aquatic biogeochemistry, algal ecology, benthic ecology, climatology and global warming, ecological modeling, ecosystem restoration, environmental chemistry, environmental toxicology, fisheries ecology and management, invasive species, limnology and stream ecology, microbial ecology, aquatic molecular ecology, and watershed management.
+Broad areas of research at AWRI include aquatic biogeochemistry, algal ecology, benthic ecology, climatology and global warming, ecological modeling, ecosystem restoration, environmental chemistry, environmental toxicology, fisheries ecology and management, invasive species, limnology and stream ecology, marine ecology, microbial ecology, molecular ecology, and watershed management.
 Students are encouraged to contact individual faculty members to learn more about specific areas of research.

 Fieldwork and Research Opportunities